fernandomauri/fetch_sre_service/README.md

 - Python 3
 - Python Libraries: requests, PyYAML

 ## Setting Up

 #### Implementation 1:
-After cloning this codebase and having Docker set up, make sure that you're in the working directory and run the following command in your terminal to create a Docker image of the microservice:
+After cloning this codebase and having Docker set up, make sure that you're in the working directory and have the Docker daemon running.
+Then run the following command in your terminal to create a Docker image of the microservice:

 ```bash
 docker build -t fetch_sre_service .